XIP-1

 XIP Work Flow

-Given the decentralized nature of the Infinex development process, anyone within the Infinex community is welcome to submit an XIP.
-However, to foster a collaborative environment, it is strongly encouraged that proposers engage in discussions within the Infinex Discord community before formally submitting their proposals.
+Given the decentralized nature of the Infinex development process, anyone within the Infinex community is welcome to submit a XIP.
+However, to foster a collaborative environment, it is strongly encouraged that Authors engage in discussions within the Infinex Discord community before formally submitting their proposals.
 This preliminary discourse allows for the exchange of ideas, feedback, and refinement of concepts, ultimately leading to more robust and well-considered XIPs.
+The XIP workflow comprises three main stages:

 1. Creation

 Once submitted, every XIP will begin as a Draft.
-It must then meet specific formatting criteria (largely, correct metadata in the header which will be discussed later), and be manually approved by an editor for further community discussion and consideration.
+It must then meet specific formatting criteria (largely, correct metadata in the header which will be discussed later), and be manually approved by the Operations Seat to be published to the Proposals Website for further community discussion and consideration.
+Before each XIP is published, the Legal Working Group must conduct a review of the XIP.
+The author of the XIP proposal is responsible for building consensus within the community and documenting dissenting opinions.

-1. Voting
+2. Voting

-1. Approval
+3. Approval

 XIP status terms